St. Paul's Humboldt High School celebrates remodeling

 The Humboldt project originally was budgeted for $26.8 million.

-A consultant hired then by the district determined the school system was not overpaying for the work being done, but changed the scope of the projects after they got underway, and officials should have done a better alerting school board members.
+A consultant hired then by the district determined the school system was not overpaying for the work being done but had changed the scope of the projects after they got underway, and officials should have done a better job alerting school board members.

 The pace of work has slowed since then, but improvements are coming to American Indian Magnet School, Jie Ming Mandarin Immersion Academy and Ramsey Middle School.